labbeth/HyperRAG/README.md

-# HyperRAG: Hierarchy-Aware Retrieval-Augmented Generation with Hyperbolic Embeddings for Ontology-Based Entity Linking
+# Hierarchy-Aware Hyperbolic and Semantic Reranking for Ontology-Based Phenotype Linking

 ## Overview